CodeEffect/AlarmClock/README.md

 # Alarm Clock #

-A plugin for both Sublime Text 2 and 3 that allows alarms to be set X hours / X minutes into the future or at XX:XX time.
+A plugin for both Sublime Text **3** that allows alarms to be set X hours / X minutes into the future or at XX:XX time.

 ## Details ##